noahehall/theBookOfNoah/databases/mysql_new.md

     - OPTIONS
       - default-character-set=latin1
       - default-collation=latin
+  - tablename.par
+    - this table is part of a partition
+  - tablename.frm
+  - tablename.myd
+  - tablename.myi

 # IMPORTANT LOCATIONS

 # PERFORMANCE
   - increasing the size of the `myisam_sort_buffer_size` will sometimes make table alterations go faster
   - limiting the number of characters used in an index makes for a smaller index which will be faster and probably just as accurate as using the complete column widths
+  - when running a large number of row inserts it can be useful to disable indexing until afterward
+    - via the `alter table disable keys` clause
+    - make sure to enable it when you're done
+  - permanently reordering rows in a table can improve performance for tables that rarely change
+  - `avg_row_length`
+    - for large tables set this value for better table optimization
+    - check the current row length via the `show table status` clause -

+# ISSUES
+  - the `convert to` clause can cause issues
+    - make sure to backup your data first

 # STORAGE ENGINES
   - storage engine: manages queries and itnerfaces betweena users sql statements and the databases backend storage, is the critical software any database management system

+## INNODB
+  - use tablespaces instead of individual file  for each table
+  - tablespace - an involve multiple files and can allow a table to exceed the filesystem file limit

 # MYSQL SERVER (i.e. mysqld daemon)
   - mysqld daemon: listenes for requests on a particular network port by which clients submit queries